blueripple/blueripple-research/br-2021-NewMaps/posts/TX_Congressional/inputs/post_intro.md

 # New Congressional Maps, New Dem Strategy: Our TX Analysis

+**Updates 3/18/2022:** We’ve refined our model some, and this has shifted the numbers in Texas enough that we’ve updated this post.

 Like all states, Texas is locking down new district maps, which affect Democrat’s odds in 2022 Congressional races.
 In this reshaped landscape, how can donors focus their attention on races with the biggest “bang for buck”